antimof/UxPlay/README.txt

-# UxPlay 1.72 (beta): AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.72: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (also runs on Windows).

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.72**: Improved Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only streaming from the YouTube iOS app (in \"m3u8\" protocol) is currently supported**:
-    (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video. **Please report any issues with this new feature of UxPlay**.
+-   **NEW in v1.72**: Improved Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option (introduced in 1.71).\* **Only streaming from the YouTube iOS app (in \"m3u8\" protocol) is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video. **Please report any issues with this new feature of UxPlay**.

     *The default video player for HLS is GStreamer playbin v3: use "-hls 2" to revert to playbin v2 if some videos fail to play*.

-    -   added support for setting a password (as an alternative to on-screen pin codes) to control client access (-pw option)
+    -   user-requested features: added support for setting a password (as an alternative to on-screen pin codes) to control client access (-pw option, see "man pw" or this README for details);
+        added support for setting initial client audio-streaming volume (-vol option), and output of audio-mode metadata to file (for display by some external process, -md option).

+    **ISSUES** ***(Please help to solve if you have expertise)***

+    -   in HLS video streaming from the YouTube app (-hls option), rendered using GStreamer's media player "playbin3" (or playbin2, with option -hls 2), we don't understand how to correctly deal with "interstitials" (= 15 sec commercials) when "skip" is pressed on the client.
+(HLS is handled by handlers in lib/http_handlers.h)

 ## Highlights: